kberov/Ado/README.md

 It altomatically detects the current UserAgent language preferences and selects the best fit from the supported by the application languages.
 - [Ado::Command::generate::apache2vhost](https://metacpan.org/pod/Ado::Command::generate::apache2vhost)
-generates Apache2 Virtual Host configuration file for your [Ado](https://metacpan.org/pod/Ado) application.
+generates a minimal Apache2 Virtual Host configuration file for your [Ado](https://metacpan.org/pod/Ado) application.
 - [PageDown](http://code.google.com/p/pagedown/) is the version of Attacklab's Showdown and WMD as used on Stack Overflow and the other Stack Exchange sites.
 It includes a converter that turns Markdown into HTML, a Markdown editor with realtime preview of the generated HTML,